 Your leg muscles are the largest groups of muscle fiber in your body.
 It’s important to train your thighs and booty often.

 Exercising your lower-body’s muscle groups – quadricep, hamstring, the booty (gluteus maximus), inner thigh (adductor), outer thigh (abductor), and calf – is the most important part of your entire strength-training regimen.

 The following workout uses dumbbells to firm and chisel your leg muscles – helping your thighs and booty to become stronger and healthier.

-Refer to the video near the bottom of the article to see how each exercise appears in action.
+Refer to the video within this article to see how each exercise appears in action.
 Photos and tips are also provided for each movement.